 The FDTD reference manual provides detailed descriptions of product features.

-- FDTD 100: A self paced course intended for beginner to intermediate users with a focus on providing an understanding of the solver physics, simulation workflow and data analysis.
+- FDTD100 course: A self paced course intended for beginner to intermediate users with a focus on providing an understanding of the solver physics, simulation workflow and data analysis.
 The "My first simulation" section is a great getting started tutorial.

 - FDTD in the KX: A large repository of Q&A content from the Lumerical community.